iprak/yahoofinance/README.md

 # Breaking Changes

-As of version 1.0.0, all the configuration is now under `yahoofinance`.
+- As of version 1.0.0, all the configuration is now under `yahoofinance`.
 If you are upgrading from an older version, then you would need to adjust the configuration.
+- As of version 1.0.1, the minimum `scan_interval` is 30 seconds.